 Cocaine is a highly addictive and a naturally occurring anesthetic, or pain blocker.

-It is extracted from the leaves of Erythroxylon coca (E. coca), also known as the coca scrub, a plant that grows in the Andean highlands of South America.
+It is extracted from the leaves of Erythroxylon coca (E. coca), also

 It is the most powerful stimulant of natural origin.
 When Coca-Cola was first produced, it contained 9 milligrams of cocaine per glass.
 In 1903, this ingredient was removed, but the drink still has coca flavoring.